-501 The Art and Practice of Health Education.
+PA501 The Art and Practice of Health Education.
+Four graduate credits.

 This course introduces the healthcare practitioner to the philosophies of health education.
-It identifies the key elements needed to construct an effective healthcare curriculum and provides the foundation for developing teaching approaches and evaluative tools.
+It identifies the key elements needed to construct an effective healthcare curriculum or patient education program and provides the foundation for developing teaching approaches and evaluative tools.
 Each student is guided through the design of a community health educational program for practitioners or patients reflective of that student’s interest or healthcare practice.
-Clinical relevance is optimized through experiential learning during the development of and participation in patient education events.

 This course provides a forum for the exploration of ethical dilemmas encountered in medical practice.
 Historical medical case scenarios and current ethical guidelines are reviewed.
 The opportunity is provided to address ethical dilemmas with respect to the dynamics of cultural conflicts.

 This course explores the opportunities for leadership in the healthcare delivery system.
-The course reviews the legal foundation of the physician assistant’s scope of practice, legislative agenda for the physician assistant profession, professional practice opportunities, performance improvement principles, and the administrative systems providing the framework for the modern healthcare delivery system.
+The course reviews the legal foundation of the PA's scope of practice, legislative agenda for the PA profession, professional practice opportunities, performance improvement principles, and the administrative systems providing the framework for the modern healthcare delivery system.
 The most current issues in health care, such as patient safety, form a foundation for analyzing the successes and failures of the healthcare delivery model.
-An interactive approach to exploring the material is supplemented by guest lectures from the field and peer-reviewed journal research and critiques.
-Experiential learning is optimized by participation in research and the development of a quality improvement project.
+An interactive approach to exploring the material is supplemented by guest lectures from the field including peer-reviewed journal research.

-This course provides the physician assistant with the skills for effective review and analysis of the expanse of medical literature.
+This course provides the PA with the skills for effective review and analysis of the expanse of medical literature.
 Students presented with various research problems are taught to analyze applicability, appropriately select corresponding literature, and develop a systematic critique of the findings.
 Statistical methods are introduced and the ability to analyze data and draw inferences is developed.
 The selection of the medical literature for review and analysis is reflective of each student’s area of interest for future research.
-Experiential learning is emphasized through the designing of a research study and culminates with a presentation of the proposal and research at the medical literature symposium event.
+Experiential learning is emphasized through the designing of a research study.

 This course focuses on an understanding of the learning process.
 The characteristics of various learning styles are discussed and students are challenged to apply the knowledge towards the formatting of instruction and curricular strategies.
 Instructional methods are reviewed in short presentation formats and students are introduced to curriculum developments.